-These Homestyle Garlic Herb Mashed Potatoes are a must at every family dinner & holiday celebration!
-Creamy, buttery, and wonderfully herby, this purely comforting mashed potato recipe is our favorite!
+These homestyle Sour Cream Mashed Potatoes are a must at every family dinner & holiday celebration!
+Garlicky, buttery, and wonderfully herby, this purely comforting mashed potato recipe is our favorite!

 So here’s today’s burning question: What is the ONE Thanksgiving dish that you absolutely must have to make the day complete?